OblikStudio/toolkit/README.md

 })
 ```

-Several things happen:
+A few things happen:

 1. We declare class `Parent` as component `foo` that has class `Child` as subcomponent `bar`.
-1. The `$create` hook is called before the child is created and we use the base component's `$emitter` to know when a `bar` subcomponent is added.
+1. The `$create` hook is called before the child is created and we use the base component's `$emitter` so we can know when a new `bar` subcomponent is added.
-1. To easily reference the child, `$bar` is automatically set on the parent.
+1. To easily reference the child, the `$bar` property is automatically set on the parent when the child is created.
-1. The `$init` hook is called when all subcomponents are initialized.
+1. The `$init` hook is called after all subcomponents have initialized.

 Then, we use these components like so: